The Reshaping of the UK MSP Market

 For the past two to three decades, Management Services Providers (MSPs) have been able to rely on a steady stream of revenues through operational PFI projects.
 Responsible for overseeing day-to-day contract management of infrastructure projects on behalf of SPVs, the decline in the number of operating PFIs as a result of expiries will see them face a sharp contraction in their addressable market.
 Annual payments to PFI Project Companies peaked at £10.69 billion in FY2025, and will decline steadily from this point onwards as the rate of expiries picks up over the next decade.

 However, the expiry wave will not arrive evenly; both the rate and scale of decline varies rapidly between the eight largest MSPs in the UK.
 Using the recently published 2025 NISTA data-set, we have used an API with Companies House to link each PFI Project Company to its MSP across all 654 active projects.
 The result is a level of detail that does not exist in the original public data.
-We have also applied Curshaw’s Inherent Risk Rating at a project level, and modelled assumed and indicative revenues of each project through to FY2050.

 The 654 active PFI projects have approximately £117 billion of Unitary Charge Payments (UCP) still to be paid out from FY27 onwards.
 At a 5% MSP fee assumption, that is an addressable MSP fee pool of around £5.85 billion over the remaining life of operational PFIs.